 The secret to a nationwide branding campaign that doesn’t break the bank?
 Income-based targeting.

-By creating audiences based on household income, Griffin can set bid adjustments based on average household income.
-This allows him to pay a premium for searchers Google has marked as having a higher household income, and bid down or negate households with lower average incomes.
+By using audiences based on household income, Griffin can set bid adjustments based on average household income.
+This allows him to pay a premium for searchers Google has marked as having a higher household income and bid down or negate households with lower average incomes.
 While this method isn’t foolproof, it does allow for some measure of control over how spend is utilized in a nationally-targeted campaign.

 There’s also the added benefit of higher Quality Scores (and thus, lower CPCs) for branded keywords.
 Since June 1st, the branded campaign has recorded 66 conversions (a combination of both phone calls and form fills) at a CPA of just $8.82.